Mentoring at the RANZCP

 - Funding will be made available for participants who live 100km from the workshop location for associated transport, accommodation, meals and out of pocket expenses.

-- All participants will need to complete the mentoring e-learning modules available on the LMS.
+- All participants will need to complete the mentoring e-learning modules available on the LMS prior to the dinner.

 - You will be expected to communicate on a monthly basis with your mentor (approximately 1 – 2 hours per month) throughout the duration of the program (telephone, video conference, email).